its outbuildings, parklands and vineyard

 The outbuildings and houses

 They face the two facades of the residence.
 The garden with its riprap pond can be seen from the main façade.
-At the rear of the property, in a quiet area, a large park leads down to a pond.
-It is full of hundred-year-old trees, a green house, stone water tower and old octagonal hen house decorated with ceramic tiles of farm animals.
+At the rear of the property, in a quiet area, extensive parklands lead down to a pond.
+They are full of hundred-year-old trees, a green house, stone water tower and old octagonal hen house decorated with ceramic tiles of farm animals.